 17 And when he was gone forth into the way, there came one running, and kneeled to him, and asked him, Good Master, what shall I do that I may inherit eternal life?
 18 And Jesus said unto him, Why callest thou me good? there is none good but one, that is, God.
 19 Thou knowest the commandments, Do not commit adultery, Do not kill, Do not steal, Do not bear false witness, Defraud not, Honour thy father and mother.
 20 And he answered and said unto him, Master, all these have I observed from my youth.
 21 Then Jesus beholding him loved him, and said unto him, One thing thou lackest: go thy way, sell whatsoever thou hast, and give to the poor, and thou shalt have treasure in heaven: and come, take up the cross, and follow me.
 22 And he was sad at that saying, and went away grieved: for he had great possessions.
 23 And Jesus looked round about, and saith unto his disciples, How hardly shall they that have riches enter into the kingdom of God!

 - Do you know that riches really change people?
-The more we have, the tighter we become, the less generous we become.
+Sometimes the more we have, the tighter and more selfish we become, the less generous we become.
 We can get really possessive of our things!

 - What was the reason why the rich young ruler did not want to sell everything?
 It was because he had many possessions.
 The more a person has, the harder it is to give up everything.
 The more we have, the harder it is for us to give it up for Christ.